upend0/FictionLingo/README.md

 ## Component Structure

-The Translator App is built using web components.
+Fiction Lingo is built using web components.
 Here is an overview of the app's component structure:

 - `translator-app`: The main web component representing the Translator App.
 - `input-form`: Handles user input and validation.